top of page

 Perhaps the answer is clear to others about which one of these is more correct, but for me it just seems like the language is constantly flip-flopping (usually depending on which title is being use for the Pope), and once I think I've finally gotten comfortable with it being one way, then I read on and it seems to flip to be the other way instead!
 However, out of all the confusing things there are about indulgences, this is a pretty easy one to take care of.
 I would say just pray “For the Pope AND his intentions” and then both sides are equally covered.
 No need to linger on this little confusion when it can be so easily fixed, and there are bigger, more confusing fish to fry.

 Our last thing to address are the prescribed works.
-Approximately forty-eight [48] works are currently listed for Plenary indulgences, not including additional sub-works.
-Most of these works are more specific though: specific to days, times, places, events, and larger or more complete actions.
+There are about 33-38 Grants ,and approximately forty-eight [48] works under those Grants are listed to be Plenary indulgences.
+Plenary works are often more specific though: specific to days, times, places, events, and larger or more complete actions.
 For example, where a partial indulgence may encompass the work of reading the bible, even if it’s just one verse, a plenary indulgence requires a full half an hour of reading the bible.
-Where a partial indulgence may be satisfied by praying through one mystery of the rosary, a plenary indulgence requires a full rosary under certain conditions.
+Where a partial indulgence may be satisfied by praying through one mystery of the rosary, a plenary indulgence requires a full rosary under specific conditions.

-And these are actually 2 of the works you can do to obtain a plenary indulgence every day!
+And these, Scripture reading and the rosary, are actually 2 of the works you can do to obtain a plenary indulgence every day!
 According to Norm 18 (N.18): A plenary indulgence can be acquired only once in the course of a day; a partial indulgence can be acquired multiple times.

 Once in the course of a day... and also once EACH day.
 If you attend daily mass, keep up on your confessions, pray for the Pope (and his intentions) daily, and your heart has detachment from sin, here are some of the works that can be done for a daily plenary Indulgence.
 The segment “Other Concessions” presents this information and list: